awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 `Links`  <a name="cfn-ecs-taskdefinition-containerdefinition-links"></a>
 The `links` parameter allows containers to communicate with each other without the need for port mappings\.
 This parameter is only supported if the network mode of a task definition is `bridge`\.
 The `name:internalName` construct is analogous to `name:alias` in Docker links\.
 Up to 255 letters \(uppercase and lowercase\), numbers, and hyphens are allowed\.
 For more information about linking Docker containers, go to [Legacy container links](https://docs.docker.com/network/links/) in the Docker documentation\.
 This parameter maps to `Links` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--link` option to [docker run](https://docs.docker.com/engine/reference/run/#security-configuration)\.
-This parameter is not supported for Windows containers or tasks that use the awsvpc network mode\.
+This parameter is not supported for Windows containers\.
 Containers that are collocated on a single container instance may be able to communicate with each other without requiring links or host port mappings\.
 Network isolation is achieved on the container instance using security groups and VPC settings\.
 *Required*: No
 *Type*: List of String